jrwarwick/snis-web-consoles/README.md

  - F8 - MAIN SCREEN
  - F9 - DEMON SCREEN (dungeon master screen)
  - -- plus synthetic and/or secondary/companion screens:
+ - Captain /CO (including ships log)
  - Commander /XO
- - Captain /CO (including ships log)
  - Cartography/Library
+ - Knowledgebase (like an on-board encyclopedia/almanac/dossiers/world-fact-book type of thing)
  - Mining Bot Control and/or "Video Feed"
  - Manifest
  - Life Support
- - Knowledgebase (like an on-board encyclopedia/almanac/dossiers/world-fact-book type of thing)
- - IT/CIS - could have actual stats on the game server, heh. htop/iostat/netstat
+ - IT/CIS - could have actual stats on the game server, heh. htop/iostat/netstat, client count, last ping/request timestamp
  - Chronometry (Real Time, Mission Time, Countdown, etc.)
  - Comms II (webRTC, IRC, matrix, whatever sidechannels)
     * pipe in some kind of hip new chatbot thing with a bunch of noise, but also some in-game clue knowledge.
 Interrogate to try and get some "clues".